 The orange Not Ready lamp located on the VPA front panel lower left corner indicates that the VPA is not ready to operate when lighted.
 Wait until this lamp is off before pressing either vacuum cycle buttons.
-The lamp turns off after the vacuum pump brings the pressure down to the minimum vacuum setting for operation.
+The lamp turns off after brings the pressure down to the minimum vacuum setting for operation.